k0s/toolbox/README.txt

 * usage: what the tool is for
 * dependencies: what does this tool need?
-* type: is the tool a particular definative kind of software?
+* type: is the tool a particular definative kind of software such as an addon?
-* language: which computer languages the tool is
+* language: which computer languages the tool is written in
 * author: who wrote and/or maintains the software?